-Then, after Khan gave an eloquent speech about how immoral these drone attacks were, I gave a talk about how – no doubt – there were a couple of people in the audience who were in the pay of the CIA.
-I warned that they would finger some people at random, and perhaps attach a tracking device to their cars.
+Then, after Khan gave an eloquent speech about how immoral these drone attacks were, I talked about how – no doubt – there were a couple of people in the audience who were on the payroll of the CIA.
+I warned them they would randomly finger some people and perhaps attach a tracking device to their cars.

-Little did I know how accurate this would prove to be: within 72 hours, Tariq was driving along a winding road in Waziristan with Wahid, his 12-year-old cousin, on a visit to his auntie.
-Weeks later when the media confronted an anonymous “US official” with evidence of the boys’ funeral, he continued to insist that they were “militants”.
-One day, I hope, we can erect a monument to young Tariq, a reminder that a presumption of guilt can only result in tears – and a thirst for revenge.
+Little did I know how accurate this would be: within 72 hours, Tariq was driving along a winding road in Waziristan with Wahid, his 12-year-old cousin, on a visit to his auntie.
+Weeks later, when the media confronted an anonymous “US official” with evidence of the boys’ funeral, he continued to insist they were “militants.”
+I hope we can erect a monument to young Tariq one day, a reminder that a presumption of guilt can only result in tears and a thirst for revenge.

 In contrast, in our litigation, we asked that John Rizzo should be given a fair trial even though he bragged about his crimes.
-The Snowden leak reflects the CIA view of this: the document logs our efforts under “lawfare”, the disparaging term coined by Drone Age apologists.
-Apparently resolving questions by missiles is more civilised than debating them in court.
+The Snowden leak reflects the CIA’s view: the document logs our efforts under “lawfare,” the disparaging term coined by Drone Age apologists.
+Resolving questions by missiles is more civilized than debating them in court.

-It is true that I have represented many people who have been targeted by my own country.
+I have indeed represented many people who my own country has targeted.
 Too many of them have been innocent civilians, too many of them children.
-When I think how I would react were someone to murder my own child, it takes little imagination to understand why the drone programme rendered the US the most hated country in the world for the entire population of Waziristan.
-Thus is the reputation rapidly squandered.
+When I think how I would react were someone to murder my child, it takes little imagination to understand why the drone program rendered the US the most hated country in the world for the entire population of Waziristan.
+This is, the reputation is rapidly squandered.

-I do not normally believe that deterrence prevents much crime, but I am glad to say our work did put a stop to the drone wars at least in this one region.
+I do not normally believe that deterrence prevents much crime, but I am glad to say our work stopped the drone wars, at least in this region.
 The litigation – handled with the Foundation for Fundamental Rights in Islamabad – shrank the number of Waziristan drone attacks from one every three days in 2010 to just five in 2018 and none since.

 I find this curious.
-Probably the relations between the Italian Mafia and their US counterparts would be “jeopardized” if their machinations were disclosed – but does this mean that it should all be kept secret from electorates who presumably hoped their elected officials would not be involved in a conspiracy to commit homicide?
+The relations between the Italian Mafia and their US counterparts would probably be “jeopardized” if their machinations were disclosed – but does this mean that it should all be kept secret from electorates who presumably hoped their elected officials would not be involved in a conspiracy to commit homicide?

 I assume the CIA has kept close tabs on all the other “lawfare” battles we have fought for justice.
-I can only hope that they and their friends at MI6 learn from their grotesque mistakes.
-Maybe one day they will even have the common decency to apologise to Tariq’s family and compensate their many innocent victims.
+I hope they and their friends at MI6 learn from their grotesque mistakes.
+Maybe one day, they will even have the common decency to apologize to Tariq’s family and compensate their many innocent victims.